kevinoh45TuD/pp1_zoo_website/README.md

 Clicking on the burger icon will reveal to the user the remaining anchor links to the other pages.

+The nav-bar gives the user the ability to navigate between the pages regardless of where they are.

 ### Home

 The home page features 3 main things: